jnunyez/docker-vRAN-ZeroMQ/README.md

 # docker-vran using a No-RF driver

-A repo with a ue+enodeb in two separate containers configured without radio interface using ZeroMQ as baseband transport layer.
-Currently tested using srsLTE 19.09 and ubuntu 18.04 as base container
+This repo package a srsUE and an srsENB release in two separate containers (see srsLTE repo https://github.com/srsLTE/srsLTE).
+Instead of using over-the-air transmission the transport is configured without radio interface using a virtual network and ZeroMQ to exchange RAN messages as emulated baseband transport layer.

-## ZeroMQ Installation
+## Building srsLTE with ZeroMQ

 ZeroMQ has different modes of operation, srsLTE uses Request/Reply mode.
 The ZMQ module has two entities, a transmitter as a repeater and as a requester.
 The receiver will asynchronously send requests for data to the transmitter and this will reply with base-band samples.
 Consequently, the receiver will store the received data in a buffer, waiting to be read.
-Both modules shall operate at the same base rate so their bandwidth expectations can be satisfied
+Both modules shall operate at the same base rate so their bandwidth expectations can be satisfied.

+### Installing ZeroMQ support for srsLTE

-A few notes on the to the usual Dockerfile to build srsLTE.
+Here I added a few notes on the to the usual Dockerfile to build srsLTE.
 The steps below are already present the `Dockerfile` provided in this repo.
 First thing installing ZeroMQ library using apt-get or using the sources.
-I've used apt-get:
+I've used apt-get in an Ubuntu 18.04 container:

 ```
 apt-get install libzmq3-dev
 ```

-After this it is necessary to recompile the srsLTE sources.
+After this it is necessary to compile the srsLTE sources.

 ```
 git clone https://github.com/srsLTE/srsLTE.git cd srsLTE